 Few offenses attract as much stigma as kidnapping and other family crimes.
 This category of criminal conduct involves intentionally undermining the security and sanctity of what the government considers the fundamental unit of society: the family.
 Thus, it comes as no surprise that a conviction for a family crime will result in harsh penalties.

-From jail time, to fines, to a permanent entry on your criminal record, the effects of a family crime conviction can be devastating.
+From jail time to fines, to a permanent entry on your criminal record, the effects of a family crime conviction can be devastating.
 In some circumstances, you may even have to register as a sex offender.
 If you’re facing a family charge crime, the best way you can protect your freedom, finances, and reputation is by hiring a skilled and experienced Philadelphia criminal defense lawyer to handle your case.

-What Kinds of Family Crime Cases Do We Handle?
+Family Crime Cases We Handle

 At Fienman Defense, we are able to assist our clients facing the following types of family crime charges: